-When you do this, your post will immediately be redistributed to your email subscribers.
-However, the publication date and time will not change, so the post’s link and position in the timeline will remain unchanged.
+When you do this, your post will automatically be re-sent to your subscribers.
+However, the publication date and time will not change, so the post’s link and position in the timeline will remain the same.

-Tip: If you want a republished post to display first on your site, you can just use the “sticky” feature …
+Tip: If you want a republished post to show up first on your blog, you can just use the “sticky” feature …

 Learn more about making posts sticky here:

-If you’ve scheduled a blog post to be published in the future, but changed your mind and want to publish it immediately, simply return to the Edit Post screen for your scheduled post.
+If you’ve scheduled a post to be published in the future, but changed your mind and want to publish it immediately, simply go back to the Edit Post screen for your scheduled post.

-In the Publish feature, click on the “Edit” link next to the date you have scheduled your post for publishing:
+In the Publish module, click on the “Edit” link next to the date your post is scheduled for publishing:

 Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click OK …

 (Click the ‘OK’ button to set your new date settings)